qubole/afctl/README.md

 ## Deploy project on production

-* Here we will be deploying our project to Qubole.
+* Here we will be deploying our project to **Qubole**.
+Sign up at us.qubole.com.
-* Initialize a new project and add git-origin and access-token (if want to keep the project as private repo on Github) to the configs.
+* add git-origin and access-token (if want to keep the project as private repo on Github) to the configs.
 [See how](#manage-configurations)
 * Push the project once completed to Github.
 * Deploying to Qubole will require adding deployment configurations.